 One or more of these eight measures of workplace culture is either strengthening (or weakening) your organization right now.

 Read the blog post: 7 Essentials of Rewarding Compensation

 Download a complete, word-for-word transcript of episode here

 Share the Love

-If you enjoyed this episode, please rate it on iTunes and write a brief review.
+If you enjoyed this episode, please rate it on Apple Podcasts and write a brief review.
 By doing so, you will help spread our podcast to more listeners, and thereby help more Christian workplaces learn to build flourishing cultures.

 Follow our Host, Al Lopus, on Twitter https://twitter.com/allopus

 Follow our Host, Al Lopus, on LinkedIn https://www.linkedin.com/in/allopus/